V-Sekai/manuals/decisions/20210622-shadermotion-to-godot-engine.md

-# Proposed: Convert #shadermotion to be played in Godot Engine
+# Draft: Convert #shadermotion to be played in Godot Engine

 ## Context and Problem Statement